Ashad001/PPT-Automation---OpenCV/README.md

-# PPT-Automation---OpenCV
+# PPT Automation
-PPT Automation using Hand Gestures using OpenCV and mediapipe
+PPT Automation by Hand Gestures using OpenCV and Mediapipe